It’s not always easy to get motivated to do something. Especially if you live in a cold climate during the winter season.

 I myself am not a morning person.
-Takes me some time in the morning to “wake up” and doing any type of activity during that time just wouldn’t be very safe.
+It takes me some time in the morning to “wake up,” so doing any type of activity during that time just wouldn’t be very safe.
 Unless it’s just reading and sipping my tea.

 So, although the morning may be an “ideal” time to exercise, it’s not for me.
 So choose what works best for you.

 Additionally, exercising in the morning can help seniors avoid any afternoon or evening fatigue that could potentially interfere with their sleep quality.